What Does Value Stream Management Mean to the CIO?

 CIOs are agnostic about the tooling their development teams use, but they want them all to work together.
 They want to deliver greater value for their customers by whatever means possible to provide faster build time and better quality of delivery.

 The issues is that they’re frustrated because they’ve been told Agile, and now DevOps, will change the world and make their lives easier while the results continue to lag behind the vision they’ve been sold.
 Now that they have been automating more, the diversity has compounded the difficulties of working together with other teams.
-This was illustrated in the DORA report, Accelerate: State of DevOps 2018 - Strategies for a New Economy.
+This was illustrated in the DORA report, Accelerate: State of DevOps 2018 - Strategies for a New Economy(link is external).

 CIOs also can lack visibility and don’t have the proper insight into the value stream.
 This lack of visibility creates siloed independent product teams, and in turn makes the CIO unable to improve it.
 These limitations are in place because no one has mapped the value stream